vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 > The asymmetry is essential to prevent mutual exploitation while still allowing unilateral closure.

 ### Question 6
-> **The commitment transaction has two outputs, one first belonging to Alice and the seconds belonging to Bob.
+> **The commitment transaction has two outputs, the first belonging to Alice and the seconds belonging to Bob.
 > In Questions 3 and 4, we were trying to prevent Alice from stealing Bob by propagating an old channel state.
 > For that, we modified only Alice's output.
 > Why we didn't need to change Bob's output at all?**